php-pm/php-pm-drupal/README.md

 # PHP-PM HttpKernel Adapter

-This is a fork of the HttpKernel adapter for use of Drupal with PHP-PM.
+This is a fork of PHP-PM's HttpKernel adapter for integrating Drupal with PHP-PM (therefore, also with ReactPHP).
 See https://github.com/php-pm/php-pm, https://github.com/php-pm/php-pm-httpkernel.

 The code is in pre-alpha -- very experimental.
+Last tested against `drupal-8.0.0-rc1`.

 ### Setup